 These are the people who organize specific clinics in the hospital.
 By this I mean the sections of the hospital like pediatrics or orthopedics.
-As a clinic manager you wear a lot of hats so to speak.
+As a clinic manager you wear a lot of hats.
 You are there to keep everyone happy.
-You work with nurses, physicians, and patients to make sure schedules are working and to make sure that everyone is having the best possible experience.
+You work with nurses, physicians, and patients to make sure schedules are working and to make sure everyone is having the best possible experience.
 Clinic managers also have to attend meetings to make sure they are meeting hospital standards.
-A large chunk of this job involves rolling with the punches and being able to think on your feet and be flexible, so if you are looking for a job that isn’t the same every day this is something you should really look into.
+A large chunk of this job involves adapting, being able to think on your feet and be flexible, so if you are looking for a job that isn’t the same every day this is something you should really look into.

 EHR’s and Coding

 EHR stands for Electronic Health Records which in short terms are the health records that are attached to each person’s health history.
 By working in EHR’s you are focused on things like technology advancement, data collection, and troubleshooting.
 You can also go into coding which is the computer language EHR’s are written in.
 This is less people focused and more focused on progressing health care management into the future.

 Being a health care management major means you can also go into areas of public health.
 You are focused on the overall wellness of communities and focus on getting healthy habits out into the community.
 This would be things like focusing on nutrition, physical activity, water quality, and laws & acts to enhance the influence of health care.
 This area of health care really focuses on working in a team to decide how to benefit the lives of the community that you serve.